History of modern Western subcultures: 1980s

 At the beginning of the 1980s, some of the followers of punk rock became bored with it and wanted to make it more stylish and introduce elements of glam.
 By 1981, this trend resulted in the development of the New Romantics, a group whose preferred music was synthesiser electropop.
 New Romantics tended to be slightly campy and fey, and visually there was an androgynous vibe to the subculture, regardless of the individual's sexual orientation.
 Clothing styles demonstrated a return to the freak scene's roleplay of fashions from previous eras or imagined future ones in order to use fashion to create a time warp.
-According to the music press at the time, the New Romantics identified themselves using a number of alternative terms including "Futurists" and "the cult with no name."
+The New Romantics or "futurists" were christened "The Cult with No Name" by Robert Elms.

 Other punk rock followers took the genre and culture further underground, where it evolved into a faster, harder genre coined as hardcore punk.
 Along with the hardcore scene came the straight edge subculture.
 Straight edge is a lifestyle that advocates abstinence in relation to tobacco, alcohol and recreational drug use (especially psychoactive and stimulant drug use), and for some people, in relation to promiscuous sexual behavior.

 Other former punks searching for a new direction around 1979 eventually developed into the nucleus of what became the goth subculture.
 The goths are a subculture of dark dress and gloomy romanticism.
 Unlike the New Romantics, goth has lasted into the 21st century.
 In the UK, goth reached its popular peak in the late 1980s.